csbg/Hands-on-Biomedical-Data/day2.md

 ### Visualizing one gene
 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.7:`
 * Pick one gene with significant effects and a large absolute (negative or positive) log fold change from `limmaResSig`.
 * Now create a table that we can use to plot this gene.
-To this end, modify the table `design` by adding the normalized expression of your gene of interest, taken from `dataVoom$E`, as a new column.
+To this end, modify the table `metadata` by adding the normalized expression of your gene of interest, taken from `dataVoom$E`, as a new column.
 * Generate a plot, where the x-axis is the stimulus (IFNa or PBS) and the y-axis is the expression of the gene.
 * Does the observed difference on this plot fit to the log fold change?
 * Note: You don't have to write the log fold change on the plot.